Harrington College Icebergs

 The Harrington College Icebergs are an independent Junior A ice hockey team for players ages 15–20.
-The team is affiliated with Harrington College of Canada.
+The team was affiliated with Harrington College of Canada.
 The Icebergs are members of the America East Hockey League.
 The team plays home games at the Kevin Lowe-Pierre Page Ice Arena in Harrington, Quebec.

 History

 The Icebergs joined the AEHL for the league's first season in 2005.
 The team was the only Canadian team with other member teams based in the Northeastern United States.
 The team was founded with the school in 2005 as part of a unique and elite training program for hockey players based on the Hockey Canada development program.
 Harrington College is a small, private, All-Boys college designed to provide elite hockey players with a balance of strong education and strong hockey training.
 The school also fields a number of teams at different age levels, the Icebergs being the top men's level.
 The school provides education and hockey experience for players aged 13–21.
 Once players reach the maximum age of Junior A hockey they are prepared to enter other four-year institutions and play at higher levels of hockey such as NCAA, Major Junior A, and Pro hockey.

 The Icebergs participate in the United Junior Hockey League as well as exhibition games against college and other junior and AAA hockey teams.

+The school lost its permit on 30 June 2012.
+After that Réseau du sport étudiant du Québec (RSEQ) expelled both Harrington Icebergs teams from their league, one in collegiate and the other in high school.